Emerson "Snow White" Model 247 Radio (1939)

 What Is Repwood?

-The front of this cabinet is made of "repwood," which was a mixture of ground wood and a glue or binder, compressed with a mold.
-Repwood was used for many different decorative items of the time, since it could be molded into detailed shapes and finished to match other wood parts, such as this cabinet's frame.
+The front of this cabinet is made of "repwood," which is a mixture of ground wood and a glue or binder, compressed with a mold.
+Repwood was used for many different decorative items in the 1930s, since it could be molded into detailed shapes and finished to match other wood parts.

-Many repwood objects show considerable wear at this time, exposing the lighter tan color of the underlying material.
-The front of this Snow White cabinet showed typical everyday wear.
+Many repwood objects show considerable wear, which exposes the light color of the underlying material.
+The front of this Snow White cabinet showed typical wear.
 On high-relief details, such as the caps and noses of the Dwarfs, or the cabinet edges, the original dark finish was worn away.
-The top area of the window shutter also showed wear, no doubt where people grasped the cabinet when moving it.
-And it sported a few drips of aqua paint here and there.
+The top area of the window shutter also showed wear—perhaps where people grasped the cabinet when moving it—and it sported a few drips of aqua paint here and there.

 Cabinet Restoration